dimitra-savvani/Snake-Game/README.md

 - Adding sound effects for eating food and colliding.
 - Implementing different levels with increasing difficulty.
 - Allowing the player to pause and resume the game.
-- Adding more food items with different point values.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.